Rudranshs1ngh/Whack-a-mole/README.md

 ## 🔗 Contact

-If you'd like to connect or have feedback:
+If you have any feedback:
 - 📧 Email: i.am.rudransh.singh@gmail.com

 ---